 Modification of Primary Remiges

 Because flight efficiency is directly linked to the primary remiges’ structure, major structural modifications are uncommon.
-However, a few exceptions of primary flight feather modification include the sickle-winged guan, blue-throated piping guan, and male woodcock.
+However, primary flight feather modification exceptions include the sickle-winged guan, blue-throated piping guan, and male woodcock.
 These birds use the modified primary remiges to produce sound used during courtship display.
 An extreme case of a modification of the primary flight feathers is that of the standard winged nightjar.
 This crepuscular bird has long projections of a primary feather with vanes at the end the bird uses for courtship display.

 Secondary Flight Feathers